 Fabregas delays Spain trip

-Barcelona tell midfielder to stay in England until after Super Cup
+Sky Sports sources understand Barcelona have told Cesc Fabregas to stay in England until after the Spanish Super Cup.

 Sky Sports sources understand that Barcelona have told Cesc Fabregas to stay in England until after Sunday's Spanish Super Cup.